Hypospadias RepairEn Español (Spanish Version)

 After arriving home, contact the doctor if your child has any of the following:

-- Pain that is not controlled with medicine given
+- Pain that is not controlled with medication given

 - Redness, increased swelling, or tenderness in the penis